cdb2863/Reddit2Discord/README.md

 # Reddit2Discord
-> Advanced PowerShell function to pull top urls from a subreddit and push them to a Discord channel.
+> PowerShell function to pull top urls from a subreddit and push them to a Discord channel.

 ## Installation and configuration.
 1. Clone the repo.